Sqooba/sq-conf/readme.md

 ```

 ## Future Plans
-- improve api documentation/ from nonexistent to something
+- improve api documentation from nonexistent to something
 - yml support
 - test more complex type conversions from app.conf, also with java transformers